ntnyq/eslint-plugin-github-action/docs/rules/require-action-run-name.md

 pageClass: rule-details
 sidebarDepth: 0
 title: github-action/require-action-run-name
-description: Require action name to be set.
+description: Require a string action run-name.
 since: v0.0.9
 ---

 # github-action/require-action-run-name

-> Require action run-name to be set.
+> Require a string action run-name.

 ## :book: Rule Details

-This rule reports when action has no run-name.
+This rule reports when action has no run-name or not a string.

 ::: correct